At a Glance Nursing Citations (please refer to the full APA handout for full example list)

 In-text narrative citation: Thompson (2020)

-Office of Disease Prevention and Health Promotion.
-(2018).
-Maternal, infant and child health.
-Healthy People 2020.
-U.S. Department of Health and Human Services. https://www.healthypeople.gov/2020/topics-objectives/topic/maternal-infant-and-child-health/objectives
+Office of Disease Prevention and Health Promotion. (n.d.).
+Pregnancy and childbirth.
+Healthy People 2030.
+U.S. Department of Health and Human Services. https://health.gov/healthypeople/objectives-and-data/browse-objectives/pregnancy-and-childbirth

 First in-text parenthetical citation: